 Timeline

-Here’s a quick run through of this building’s unique history accompanied by some of the amazing archive photographs we’ve found of this special place:
+Here are some of the highlights of this building’s unique history accompanied by some of the amazing archive photographs we’ve found of this special place:

 1856

-The shipping shed was built in 1856 by the London and North Western Railway as a railway goods transhipment shed for Liverpool Road Station, which had been operating as a goods station since 1844.
+The shipping shed was built in 1856 by the London and North Western Railway as a railway goods transhipment shed for Liverpool Road Station, which had been operating solely as a goods station since 1844.
+It was a significant expansion.
 The purpose of the building was to quickly move goods from train wagons onto horse-drawn carts for distribution around the city.
 For nearly 150 years, Liverpool Road Station was bursting with produce from all over the world, providing Manchester’s manufacturers access to a global market.
-This photo, found in the Railway Museum archives, shows the shed as a hive of activity in 1934:

 1880